ArKay91/Practice/CloudPatterns/Availability Patterns/Throttling/README.md

 * Auto scalling to match the provisioned resources to the user at any given time.
     - Can consitently meet user demand by optimizing running costs.
-    - Auto scaling is not immediate if demand grows quickly there is a chance of resource defecit.
+    - Auto scaling can trigger the provisioning of additional resource and is not immediate.
+If demand grows quickly there is a chance of resource deficit.